Protecting Your Family And Future

 Few legal issues are more impactful than those affecting your family – especially your children and their future.
 When you’re faced with the uncertainty of a divorce, separation or child custody case, you may feel overwhelmed and stressed to the max.
 At The Price Firm, PLLC, we’re here to help.

 Our attorneys understand what you’re going through.
 We can be your advocates and advisers, standing by your side and fighting for the future you imagine.
 We have decades of experience – including trial experience – and are ready to stand up for you in court if needed.
 In many cases, however, our thorough preparation helps lay the groundwork for a successful out-of-court resolution.
-From our office in Frisco, we handle family law cases throughout the Dallas-Fort Worth metroplex.
+From our office in Plano, we handle family law cases throughout the Dallas-Fort Worth metroplex.

 Addressing The Full Range Of Family Law Issues